 All courses taken by the student and other relevant academic information are included on the student's official academic transcripts, which are maintained by the university's Office of Registration and Records.

-It is ordinarily expected that all work in a master's degree program will be completed in the program at Loyola University Chicago.
-However, up to six semester hours of graduate work completed in another Loyola program or at another institution may be applied toward a master's degree.
-Students are to request transfer credit, and the program is to make its recommendation to the Graduate School during the student's first semester in the Graduate School.
+It is ordinarily expected that all work towards a master's degree will be completed in the program at Loyola University Chicago.
+However, up to six credit hours of graduate work completed in another Loyola program or at another institution may be applied toward a master's degree with permission of the program’s Graduate Program Director (GPD) and the Graduate School.
+Students may request transfer of credit, and the program can make its recommendation to the Graduate School during the student's first semester in the Graduate School.
 The Graduate School maintains responsibility for approving transfer credit.
 To ensure that each student is well prepared for undertaking scholarship in the student's current field of study, the Graduate School's decision regarding transfer credit will be based on the quality of the student's work, the time interval since its completion and its relevance to the student's program of study at Loyola.
+Coursework below a B grade will not be accepted.
+Students may not transfer coursework that has been awarded as part of a conferred or completed degree program.
+If a course fulfills the learning outcomes of a requirement in the student’s master’s program, and upon department recommendation, a specific required course may be substituted with an elective chosen in concert with the student’s program director.

 An enrolled student who wishes to withdraw from the university during any semester must notify the Dean’s office and his or her graduate program director in writing (email is sufficient).
 A student is considered to be in attendance until such notice has been received by the Dean or the Graduate Program Director.
-All financial refunds or obligations are dated from the date of the formal notice of withdrawal and not from the date of the last class attended (see Schedule of Classes for tuition refund policy).
+All financial refunds or obligations are dated from the date of the formal notice of withdrawal and not from the date of the last class attended; see the Bursar's for more information.
 It is the student's obligation to inform the Dean promptly of the intention to withdraw.
 Telephone messages or non-attendance in class are not official notification.

 A student may be required to withdraw from the university because of academic deficiency, lack of sufficient progress toward completion of degree requirements, failure to adhere to university requirements, degree requirements and/or regulations for conduct or failure to meet financial obligations to the university.